AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: tooltip

 The second area in the source window is a text window on the right that displays the source files, with syntax highlighting.
-If you leave the cursor over a variable, a tooltip will appear showing the value of this variable.
-Automatic tooltips can be disabled in the preferences menu.
+If you hover the cursor over a variable, GPS will display a tooltip showing the value of that variable.
+You can disable these automatic tooltips using the preferences menu.

 See :ref:`Preferences Dialog <preferences_dialog>`.

-When the debugger is active, the contextual menu of the source window contains a sub menu called :menuselection:`Debug` providing the following entries.
+When the debugger is active, the contextual menu of the source window contains a sub menu called :menuselection:`Debug` providing the entries below.

-Note that these entries are dynamic: they will apply to the entity found under the cursor when the menu is displayed (depending on the current language).
-In addition, if a selection has been made in the source window the text of the selection will be used instead.
-This allows you to display more complex expressions easily (for example by adding some comments to your code with the complex expressions you want to be able to display in the debugger).
+These entries are dynamic and apply to the entity found under the cursor when the menu is displayed (depending on the current language).
+In addition, you have made a selection in the source window, the text of the selection will be used instead.
+This allows you to display more complex expressions easily (for example, you can add comments to your code with the complex expressions you want to be able to display in the debugger).